 Clearly rising long-term interest rates and the tightening cycles in the US and Canada are likely to remain key macro issues as we head into 2023, even as inflationary pressures ease.
 When examining the S&P/TSX absolute and relative price performance during prior interest rate cycles, our work suggests the TSX can still post solid returns and tends to outperform the S&P 500 in these environments (Exhibit 51).
 As such, we believe the TSX still has plenty of room to continue to outperform within this rising and elevated interest rate backdrop, particularly given the strong relative value position of the TSX.
 In fact, since 1979 the TSX has outperformed the S&P 500 in seven of the last ten rising interest rate cycles.
-Furthermore, in the last six rising rate periods the TSX continued to outperform the S&P 500 six months after the peak in interest rates, suggesting this outperformance could have some momentum through 2023.
-However, our work also suggests this outperformance typically fades, with the TSX ultimately underperforming the S&P 500 on average 12 months after the peak in interest rates and after the last Fed rate hike.
+Furthermore, in the last six rising rate periods the TSX continued to outperform the S&P 500 six months after the peak in interest rates, suggesting this outperformance typically fades, with the TSX ultimately underperforming the S&P 500 on average 12 months after the peak in interest rates and after the last Fed rate hike.
 Overall, we believe investors should remain overweight Canada heading into 2023, but remain selective and tactically agile given the evolving inflationary and interest rate environment.